A Former Slave's Dream Of Freedom Lives On In Allensworth, California

 “They lost their bid to build a black college here,” says Ptomey.
 “They were going to build the Tuskegee of the West, a black polytechnical college.
 That was killed in the California legislature after the death of the Colonel because he was the guy with the political connections.”

-Ptomey says had they built that college here, Allensworth probably would have survived into the 20th century as a more thriving community.
+Ptomey believes had they built that college here, Allensworth probably would have survived into the 20th century as a more thriving community.

 Nonetheless, Colonel Allensworth’s dream lasted several years.
-In 1915, the town was thriving.
+In 1915, the town was still thriving.

 It wasn’t until the 1970’s, some fifty years after the demise of Allensworth, that it was named a state park.
 The town was restored back to its original glory and is now in the National Registry of historic places.

-“It was very interesting,” said Billberry after touring the town with Ptomey.
+“It was very interesting,” said Billberry after touring with Ptomey.
 “I learned a lot.
 I never heard of this place really.”

 “You can’t know where you’re going until you know where you’ve been,” she said.
 “History is really important for us, and especially black history.”

-“It’s still standing 100 years.
+“It’s still standing after 100 years.
 Can you imagine?
 It’s still standing,” says Lee.

-As short-lived as its life span was, Allentown made its mark and left a legacy.
+As short-lived as its life span was, Allentown made its mark and left a legacy for generations to come.

-Colonel Allensworth State Historic Park’s visitor center and campgrounds are open daily.
+Experience Allensworth yourself.
+The Colonel Allensworth State Historic Park’s Visitor Center and campgrounds are open daily.
 There are Juneteenth celebrations and other events all year round.

+For more information, directions and events, go to the Colonel Allensworth State Historic Park web page.